Why Company Pension Plans Don’t Make Sense in Germany

 ¹ Changing jobs almost always means that your current company pension plan switches to a private pension plan without subsidies, so you are stuck with a costly private pension plan.
 Only in rare cases does your new employer have the same solution as your previous company, allowing you to continue your existing plan.

-Fundamentally, the returns on savings invested in a company pension plan are poor.
+Fundamentally, the returns on savings invested in a company pension plan are poor: at present, maybe 0-1% after cost.
 The reason is that legally, a minimum of the paid-in assets have to be guaranteed.
-And it is very costly to provide a guarantee that your investment will not decline in value (see company pension plan comparison example using Allianz Index Select below).
+And it is very costly to provide a guarantee.

 It used to be that insurance companies would invest in bonds to guarantee certain returns.
-The return on bonds dropped to the point of no longer being able to offset insurance company fees (about 1,5-2,5 %), hence this no longer works.
-Insurance companies have therefore come up with complex strategies to offer somewhat higher returns but if properly evaluated it is clear these do not make sense in the long run.
+The return on bonds dropped to the point of no longer being able to offset insurance company fees (about 1,5-2,5 %).
+Hence, this no longer works.
+Insurance companies have, therefore, come up with complex strategies to offer somewhat higher returns, but if properly evaluated, it is clear these do not make sense in the long run.
 The figure below tells it all too well.
-The value of the product before the cost is stable, but after the cost, it can fall (shown in red).
-Investing in the index itself, through an ETF, yields a much higher return (shown in blue).
+The product's value before the cost is stable but poor, but after the cost (shown in red), it is really bad.
+It will not keep up with inflation.
+Investing in the index itself yields a much higher return (shown in blue).

 return-guaranteed-pension-products

 You may then think: “But the tax subsidy is so high.”
 Many people think it doubles their money, i.e., in Figure 1. the red line doubles.
 Alas, that is not correct.
-Sure in the first instance, it almost doubles your money.
-But then in retirement, you have to pay that tax subsidy back when the assets are paid out.
-You do have to be aware that the end tax on your gain is rather high as you have to pay social security contributions your employer would have paid as well as your own social security payments on top of the income taxes.
-In other words, on a net basis the red line in Figure 1. indicates broadly what you might end up with.
+Sure, in the first instance, it almost doubles your money.
+But then, in retirement, you have to pay that tax subsidy back when the assets are paid out, you have to pay some social security contributions, and finally, your public pension is reduced by more than what the company plan returns.

-Already signed up for a contract?
-Find out how you can cancel your company pension plan.
+Are you already signed up for a contract?
+Find out how to cancel your company pension plan (incl. templates for cancellation letters).

 Another hidden cost surprise within company pension plans

-Another cost that most people are not aware of, is the huge implicit charge in the pay-out phase of your company pension.
-If you choose to have your built-up savings paid in the form of an annual guaranteed pension, e.g., to help pay the rent, then the pay-out is very low: for each 10.000 € saved you only receive around 6.500 € (considering you reach the average current life expectancy of about 85).
+Another cost that most people are unaware of is the vast implicit charge in the pay-out phase of your company pension.
+If you choose to have your built-up savings paid in the form of an annual guaranteed pension, e.g., to help pay the rent, then the pay-out is very low: for each 10.000 € saved, you only receive around 6.500 € (considering you reach the average current life expectancy of about 85).

-This is due to the fact that the assets are not invested during the retirement phase--with the same problem as noted above for the pay-in phase, that they can only be invested in guaranteed products, now applies to 100 % of the assets.
-Moreover, insurance companies retain large buffers in case the insured live longer than the average current life expectancy.
+This is because the assets are not invested during the retirement phase--with the same problem as noted above for the pay-in phase, that they can only be invested in guaranteed products, now applies to 100 % of the assets.
+Moreover, insurance companies retain large buffers in case the insured lives longer than the average current life expectancy.
 This could potentially lead to some surprise extra payments for those who live long, but this is a very poor basis upon which to plan your retirement financially.

 Buying a home is a much better idea for your long-term financial safety!

-• Firstly, the return on a home is much higher during the pension build-up phase than the company pension plan, which can not be invested well.
-A house typically returns 3-4 % appreciation, minus maintenance, plus rental yields of around 3 %.
+• Firstly, the return on a home is much higher during the pension build-up phase than the company pension plan, which cannot be invested well.
+A house typically returns 3-4 % appreciation, minus maintenance, minus the interest rate, plus rental yields of around 3 %.
+Currently, on the order of 3%.

 • Thirdly, unlike with a company pension plan, throughout retirement, your money continues as an investment, and your return is that you don't pay ever-increasing rents.